ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/light-control.md

 For both, you can select the device role:

-- Mesh network.<!--should this be a colon?--> A router. (default)
+- Mesh network: a router. (default)
-- Star network.<!--should this be a colon?--> Nonrouting device.
+- Star network: nonrouting device.
 Also known as a host or sleepy host.

 ### 6LoWPAN-ND